Sibakumarpanda/SystemVerilog_Constraint_Coding_by_Siba/README.md

 # 18. (b) WAC to generate a sequence of 112233445566778899
 # 19.WAC to generate a sequence as 1234554321
 # 20.WAC to generate a Pattern of 122112211
-# 21.WAC to generate Even numbers in odd positions with in 100
+# 21.WAC to generate Even numbers in odd positions and a value of 50 in all even positions with in range 1-100
 # 22.WAC to generate Unique multiples of 3 with in 100
 # 23.WAC to generate Consecutive numbers in array with in 50
 # 24.WAC to generate Non-consecutive numbers in an array with in 50